hyperledger/bevel/docs/source/guides/networkyaml-fabric.md

 | image | Mandatory for external_chaincode, the container from docker registry applicable for this chaincode.
 For private registry, ensure password is passed in `network.docker` section |
 | crypto_mount_path | Required only when `tls: true`, the path where the crypto materials will be stored |

-The organization with orderer type will have concensus service.
+The organization with orderer type will have consensus service.
 The snapshot of consensus service with example values is below

 ```yaml
 --8<-- "platforms/hyperledger-fabric/configuration/samples/network-fabricv2.yaml:227:228"